vvanirudh/ADstar/README.md

 Note that the implementation is written for planning on a 3-dimensional grid world.
 You can use it for 2-dimensional planning by restricting the Z-dimension to have a size of 1 (duh)

+Can be improved by using a more informed heuristic like 2D-A*.

 **Author** : Anirudh Vemula